ctripcorp/SQLlin/sqllin-driver/README.md

 ## Design

 Initially, we need a multiplatform available low-level Kotlin API to call SQLite.
 Because we think _sqllin-dsl_ should is platform independent.
-So, we need the _sqllin_driver_ and _sqllin_dsl_ based on it.
+So, we need the _sqllin-driver_ and _sqllin-dsl_ based on it.
 Our goal is writing the common API in Kotlin Multiplatform common source set and they have different implementation in different platforms.